 Over the years, this form of “crowd wisdom” has acquired an impressive track record of accurate forecasting in diverse fields ranging from sports and film to business, elections, geopolitics and even medicine.

 Prediction Market forecasts are probabilistic.
 They answer the question: “What are the chances that this or that outcome will come true?”
 The best way to assess accuracy in the absolute is over many events, by comparing the probability estimations against observed event frequencies.

-Here’s a comparison at every level of probability from 1% to 99%, over 5 years, on 400 questions with 1185 possible outcomes, on international topics ranged from elections, geopolitics, geo-economics, and business.
+Here’s a comparison at every level of probability from 1% to 99%, over 8.5 years, on 816 questions with 2535 possible outcomes, on a range of international topics from elections, geopolitics, economics, and business.

 You can use prediction markets to forecast four types of questions: